06/12/2020

 WORKFORCE HOUSING INVESTMENT

 In times of crisis, consumer behaviour changes dramatically (Wilson, 2020).
 However, a steadfast priority in any economic climate is shelter.
 Based on Maslow’s (1943) hierarchy of needs, physiological needs such as food and shelter are foundational.
 Maslow (1943) purports that physiological needs are fulfilled before any other need type.
 According to Reed and Crawford (2014), in recessions, consumers prioritize the fulfillment of physiological needs (e.g. paying rent) over all other need types.
-Similar consumer spending behaviour has been identified among households on employment insurance, as rent was shown to be the top prioritized expense despite limited financial resources (Ganong & Noel, 2019).
+Similar consumer spending behaviour has been identified among households on employment insurance, as rent was shown to be the top-prioritized expense despite limited financial resources (Ganong & Noel, 2019).
 The theoretical, and empirically validated, prioritization of consumers’ physiological needs provides general investment confidence in residential real estate in times of economic expansion and contraction.
 However, some residential asset classes, such as workforce housing, present more specific advantages.

 Multi-family rental properties in Canada are in high demand (Western Investor, 2019).
 According to Avenue Living (2018), workforce housing is “outperforming the multifamily asset class for several years, and it is expected to continue its performance in the near term, based on limited new supply and higher demand from a lack of alternative housing options.”
 The demand for workforce housing assets is expected to increase due to population growth, immigration, urbanization, and homeownership affordability (Avenue Living, 2018; Statistics Canada, 2015).
 Furthermore, many assets in this class are aging, undervalued, and present an opportunity for renovations and upgrades to increase rental revenue from dependable and likely long-term tenants.

 Although new multi-family residential properties receive rent premiums as compared to older assets, they are likely to have more stringent cashflow requirements and higher vacancy rates (Avenue Living, 2019).
-Furthermore, many essential workers that cannot purchase homes in Canada would also be unlikely to rent these new residential properties due to rental premiums.
+Furthermore, many essential workers who cannot purchase homes in Canada would also be unlikely to rent these new residential properties due to rental premiums.
 There has been, and we will continue to see, demand for workforce housing by essential workers.
 Specifically, the number of new apartment unit builds, or starts, fluctuates as the Canadian population continues to increase (Figure 3).

 The “purpose-built multi-family rental market in Canada is largely made up of older properties” (Avenue Living, 2019).
 “The multifamily asset is a type of residential structure with more than one dwelling residence in the same building.
 Each building is classified from Class A to Class C” (Avenue Living, 2018).
 Nearly 90% of all assets in Canada are categorized as non-premium in the Class B or Class C. These assets were mostly constructed before 1979 and present several key advantages over newer and luxury properties.
 Some advantages include great locations, of which are often proximal to essential workers’ employment, low vacancy rates, larger unit sizes, affordable rents, and opportunities for improvements that enhance rentability.
 Specifically, an opportunistic investor can acquire and renovated these assets for less than the cost of a new build.
 In addition, despite the limited supply and growing demand, there are still opportunities for those investing in workforce housing.

 Given most of these assets were constructed several decades ago, 80% are owned by individuals, and 20% are owned by institutional investors (Avenue Living, 2019).
 “During the recent economic downturn, private owners suffered from receiving lower rental rates and higher vacancy rates, while deferred capital maintenance accumulated.
 In addition, many of these owners are transitioning through intergenerational events as primary stakeholders reach retirement age” (Avenue Living, 2019).
 As such, there is great potential to acquire these types of properties and consolidate.
-Even for those strategically, and heavily, invested in this asset class, there are significant market opportunities as the long-term demand looks promising.
+Even for those strategically and heavily invested in this asset class, there are significant market opportunities as the long-term demand looks promising.

 INVEST IN THE EVERYDAY